How to Handle lazy Writers and Their Get-Rich-Quick Schemes.

 3- Write a Profile about your fictitious self.
 Tell everyone that you are a writer who just wants to learn how to be a better writer.
 You want to learn.
 You want to meet people and expand your horizons, YaDa YaDa YaDa..

-4- For your first hub, you just walk across town and get a friend or someone to steal a brochure on the local city or its attractions, written in English.
-Then go back to your personal computer or school, or library computer and write this brochures text, verbatim (because you don't have a clue what you are typing) into a hub, and publish it.
+4- For your first article, you just walk across town and get a friend or someone to steal a brochure on the local city or its attractions, written in English.
+Then go back to your personal computer or school, or even a library computer and write this brochures text, verbatim (because you don't have a clue what you are typing) into an article, and publish it.

 BAM!
 You got your first CLICK for a READ and even more points towards more money if the reader writes a comment.
-Essentially you just got your first "Double Dip" into the HP coffers.
+Essentially you just got your first "Double Dip" into the coffers of your writer's site.

 6- Repeat the process the next day, then over and over, hoping for even more traffic for your stolen articles.